MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 ```

 ## Add the Windows Mixed Reality package
-Windows Mixed Reality support in Unity 2019 and later is contained in an option package.
+Windows Mixed Reality support in Unity 2019 and later is contained in an optional package.
 To add it to your project, open **Window -> Package Manager** from the Unity menu bar:

 ![Package manager menu](images/spatial-audio/package-manager-menu.png)